DHRI-Curriculum/Data-and-Ethics/lessons.md

 You are interested in looking at the reactions to the democratic party presidential debates across time.
 You decided that you would use data from Twitter to analyze the responses.
 After collecting your data, you learned that your data has information from users who were later banned and included some tweets that were removed/deleted from the site.

 As you work through this activity, you can definitely choose to do so with your partner!
 And we highly encourage you to do so!
 Different perspectives can offer us different insights to our own gaps and help us in thinking through our decisions.
 Be prepared to discuss your thoughts and ideas when we "meet" for our sessions.

-### If you would like some guiding questions:
+### If You Would Like Some Guiding Questions

 - What are some reasons you might have for anonymizing (or not) your data?
     - Would your approach differ if the responses were anonymized v. not?
 - Would you remove the data in your initially downloaded corpus?
     - How might you be aware of the differences in the corpus you downloaded v. the most current information?
 - Would the number of tweets generated impact your decisions?
 - How might where you are at in the stages of data (e.g. "raw" data v. "cleaned" data v. analysed) affect your choices?

-### Some additional exploration:
+### Some Additional Exploration

 - If you were collecting and/or analyzing data on folx in power, such as looking at the data from [Tweets of Congress'](https://alexlitel.github.io/congresstweets/) project, would that change the way you consider your answers to the previous questions?
 - Current [ethical guidelines](https://safelab.socialwork.columbia.edu/content/ethics) from SAFE Lab at Columbia University have decided to alter the text of social media post to render it unsearchable.
 Why and when would you consider (or not) altering the collected tweets for publication?

-# Some concluding thoughts
+# Some Concluding Thoughts

 Data and ethics are contextually driven.
 As such, there isn’t always a risk-free approach.
 We often have to work through ethical dilemmas while thinking through information that we may not have (what are the risks of doing/not doing this work?).
 We have approached a moment where the question is no longer what we could do but what we should do.
 Given this saturated data-driven world we currently live in, there is value in pausing and consider why and what we are collecting, researching, analyzing, and understanding.
 Starting on a new project, especially one dealing with "big" data can be exciting but we now also have to first consider who does the data collected benefit and [why is it important are important](https://www.manifestno.com/).
 The IRB (Institutional Review Board)'s regulations may form the starting point of our considerations but should not be the ending point of how we consider contextually-driven ethics and data projects.

 In addition, open access is not always the answer to concerns of reproducibility and/or ethical considerations.
 There are moments where the decision to not have a dataset or analysis openly accessible is valid.
 For example, when you are working with marginalized or vulnerable populations, concerns for causing more harm justifies restricting access.
 We may choose to control who has access to decrease the chances of misrepresentations (intentional or otherwise) or having results taken out of contexts.

 For a set of great questions to help you think through your data exploration and project planning, please check out Kristen Hackett's Tagging the Tower post, [_What to Consider when Planning a Digital Project_.](https://digitalfellows.commons.gc.cuny.edu/2019/10/30/what-to-consider-when-planning-a-digital-project/)